aleister1102/urlx/README.md

   -r             Extract redirect URLs (if tool output provides redirect info, e.g., httpx, ffuf).
   -s             Strip URL components (query parameters and fragments) before further processing or output.
   -d             Extract only domain/IP from the final processed output.
 (Note: 'domain' tool inherently does this).
+  -ip            Filters for URLs with an IP host and extracts just the IP address.
   -t <threads>   Number of concurrent processing threads (default: 1).

 Nmap Specific Options ('nmap' tool only):